Open-NET-Libraries/Open.AsyncToolkit/README.md

 - `IMutableBlobRepo<TKey>` - Repository interface with mutation capabilities
 - `IBlobStore<TKey>` - Complete blob storage interface with full CRUD operations

-### Open.AsyncToolkit.BlobStorage.FileSystem
+#### Simple Implementations

 A concrete implementation of the blob storage interfaces using the file system.

+- `MemoryBlobStore` - Stores blobs as bytes in memory
-- `FileSystemBlobStore` - Stores blobs as files in a directory structure, implementing the full `IBlobStore` interface
+- `FileSystemBlobStore` - Stores blobs as files in a directory structure

-### Open.AsyncToolkit.BlobStorage.HashedRepository
+### Open.AsyncToolkit.HashedRepository

 Content-addressable storage built on top of the foundational interfaces.